-Pre-Crisis Economic Condition (2007 and before) of Asian Markets was partially attributed to the strong economic growth of the West and China.
+Pre-Crisis Economic Condition (2007 and before) of Asian Markets

+Prior to the onslaught of the 2008 Global Financial Crisis (GFC), Asian economies was experiencing robust economic growth.
+This was partially attributed to the strong economic growth of the West and China.
 Economic growth was robust in the first half of 2007, but trailed off in the second half of the year due to the subprime mortgage crisis in the United States and rapidly rising oil prices.